 Lastly, not everyone chooses a new name.
 Some people change a part of their name but not their whole name.
 If the person feels that their name reflects who they are, they may choose to keep the name they were given.
-Whatever their decision, support them by using the name they choose.
+Whatever their decision, support them by using the name they ask to go by.